Platte Building, Room 114A, Fort Lupton Campus

-Horticulture Associate of Science (two-year degree)
+Horticulture Business Management Associate of Science (two-year degree)

 Soil & Crop Sciences Associate of Science (two-year degree)

 Agribusiness is a field that encompasses the technologies of agriculture and business, combining the management aspects of business with the production factors of agriculture.
-This degree provides skilled technicians for the part of the agricultural industry that serves the producer and processor, which can include finance, banking, sales, marketing, insurance, customer relations, public relations, etc.
+This degree provides skilled technicians for the part of the agricultural industry that serves the producer and processor, which can include finance, banking, sales, marketing, insurance, customer relations, public relations, and management.

-The purpose of the Production Management degree is to equip students with the necessary management and production skills required in the field of production agriculture today.
+The purpose of the Production Agriculture degree is to equip students with the necessary management and production skills required in the field of production agriculture today.
 Students seeking an occupation in farming or ranching will be able to pursue a variety of skills and competencies necessary to meet their individual career objectives, which can include farm management, crop consultant, sales, agriculture extension agent, and precision agriculture specialist.

 An Animal Science degree will give students the opportunity to learn about farm animal care, feeding, anatomy and physiology along with understanding the broad animal agriculture industry.
 Job opportunities include livestock feedlots, processing, sales, pharmaceuticals, livestock supplies, marketing, public relations, feedlot management, veterinarian and agriculture educator, to name a few.

 Horticulture is a growing industry where there are skills sets needed in understanding the science of soil and plants.
 Skills to understand how to run greenhouses and landscaping with being able to troubleshoot the land and environment that best suits the plants.
-Career opportunities included are greenhouse specialist, grower, landscape manager, groundskeeper, etc.
+Career opportunities included are greenhouse specialist, grower, landscape manager, groundskeeper, and others.

 Certificates are usually one year technical programs that require no general education course work.
 All of the certificate course work will lead directly into a related Associate of Applied Science Degree program.
 The certificate is designed to help students gain immediate employment.